About the book

 Set at the time of writing, it tells the story of George Grillet, a young Frenchman who works in the wine business and has come to London on compassionate leave.
 He is persuaded to run what he believes is an innocent errand, which involves stealing a cassette tape from a warehouse in the then-undeveloped Isle of Dogs in east London.
 The novel has many evocations of run-down areas of the city.

 It is unclear how much George understands the extent to which he is being used by political extremists.
-His surname, meanwhile, appears to be a reference to the French nouveau roman novelist, Alain Robbe-Grillet and he is much influenced by his reading of The Outsider by Camus.
+He is much influenced by his reading of The Outsider by Camus.
 He also reads pulp fiction to distract himself from the pain of his recent past, which involves a broken love affair in France.
 The first draft of the novel, which was edited by James Michie at the Bodley Head, contained extracts from the thrillers George reads, though these were dropped from the final version.

 While George’s story becomes increasingly nightmarish, an unnamed narrator gives a sinister commentary on events.
 This person has the final words in the book, which imply that a child is about to be snatched from the street.